-8.2.5 Restrictions of the ARCM component regarding high availability
+8.1.10 Restrictions of the ARCM component regarding high availability

 With ARCM, all requests of an active client session are routed to the same ARCM instance using the preferred routing mechanism explained above.
 However, this is not only used for performance optimization, but it is necessary for correct functioning of the application because the ARCM runnable must hold the current client state in memory.
 This means that if an ARCM runnable crashes, all clients that were handled by this instance will lose any unsaved data and will be returned to the home screen.
 As long as other ARCM instances are available, the affected users will be rerouted to one of the remaining instances and can resume their work from the last saved state.
 Users on other ARCM instances will not be affected.
+If multiple ARCM runnables are installed, a CDF runnable is mandatory.

-&lt;sup>12 New content for ARIS 10.0 SR2 release is marked with
+12 New content for ARIS 10.0 SR2 release is marked with

-8.3 Distributing applications in our example scenario
+8.2 Distributing applications in our example scenario